General Surgery Residency Surgical Subspecialties

 Visit Vascular Surgery for more information.

-Liver and Transplant Program
+Liver & Transplant Program

 At Lahey Hospital & Medical Center, we have a strong foundation for excellence in liver transplantation.
 Roger L. Jenkins, MD, FACS, performed the first liver transplant in New England in July 1983.
 Since then, significant technological advancements in surgery, preoperative assessment and postoperative care have resulted in the ability to perform more complicated and innovative procedures safely.